SummaryRead the full fact sheet

 What is NTM lung disease?

-NTM lung disease is a serious disease caused by bacteria commonly found in soil and water.
+NTM lung disease is a serious disease caused by bacteria commonly found in dust, soil and water.
 It can cause damage to the lungs and make people very ill.

 NTM lung disease mainly affects women over 50 years old, of European and Asian descent.

 It is more commonly found in warmer climates.